Stress in the Workplace

 Stress and shift work

-Working night, early morning, or rotating shifts can impact your quality sleep, which in turn can affect productivity and performance and leave you more vulnerable to stress.
+Working night, early morning, or rotating shifts can impact your sleep quality, which in turn can affect productivity and performance and leave you more vulnerable to stress.

 - Adjust your sleep-wake cycle by exposing yourself to bright light when you wake up at night, using bright lamps or daylight-simulation bulbs in your workplace, and then wearing dark glasses on your journey home to block out sunlight and encourage sleepiness.